Rebecca Saunders

 Rebecca Saunders (born 19 December 1967) is a London-born composer who lives and works freelance in Berlin.
 In a 2017 Classic Voice poll of the greatest works of art music since 2000, Saunders' compositions received the third highest total number of votes (30), surpassed only by the works of Georg Friedrich Haas (49) and Simon Steen-Andersen (35).
 In 2019, writers of The Guardian ranked Skin (2016) the 16th greatest work of art music since 2000, with Tom Service writing that "Saunders burrows into the interior world of the instruments, and inside the grain of Fraser's voice [...] and finds a revelatory world of heightened feeling.".
-Her opera Lash - Acts of Love was premiered at Deutsche Oper Berlin in mid-2025 to critical acclaim.
+Her opera Lash – Acts of Love was premiered at Deutsche Oper Berlin in mid-2025 to critical acclaim.

 Biography

 Saunders studied violin and composition at the University of Edinburgh, earning a PhD in composition in 1997.
 As a DAAD scholar, she studied with Wolfgang Rihm from 1991 to 1994 at the Hochschule für Musik Karlsruhe; Nigel Osborne supervised her doctoral thesis.

 Her awards include the Busoni Prize of the Academy of Arts, Berlin, Sponsorship award (1994), the Ernst von Siemens Composer Prize (1996), the Hindemith Prize of the Schleswig-Holstein Musik Festival (2003), the composition prize of the ARD, and the Mauricio Kagel Music Prize (2015).
 In 2019 she won the Ernst von Siemens Music Prize (main prize), the second woman, and first female composer to be awarded.

+In 2024, Rebecca Saunders received the Golden Lion for Lifetime Achievement from La Biennale di Venezia.

 In 2010 and 2012, she taught at the Darmstadt International Summer Courses and was composer-in-residence at the Konzerthaus Dortmund from 2005 to 2006, Staatskapelle Dresden from 2009 to 2010, and Huddersfield Contemporary Music Festival in 2010.

+In the 2023/24 season, Saunders was featured as a composer in residence in a portrait series at the Elbphilharmonie Hamburg.

 Fabio Luisi and the Staatskapelle Dresden gave the UK premiere of Saunders' revision of traces at the 2009 Proms.

+She is a member of the Berlin Academy of Arts, the Saxon Academy of Arts in Dresden, and the Bavarian Academy of the Fine Arts.

 Her music has been performed by notable ensembles worldwide, including Ensemble Musikfabrik, Klangforum Wien, Ensemble Modern, Ensemble Dal Niente, the Arditti Quartet, Ensemble Resonanz, Ensemble Recherche, and the BBC Symphony Orchestra.

-In 2024 Saunders received the Ivor Novello Award in the category Best Small Chamber Composition for The Mouth, for soprano and tape.
+In 2024, Saunders received the Ivor Novello Award in the category Best Small Chamber Composition for The Mouth, for soprano and tape.

+She has won multiple Royal Philharmonic Society Music Awards, including for Stirrings Still (2008), Fletch (2013), Skin (2017), and Yes (2019).

+She has also received British Composer Awards.

+She received the GEMA Music Prize for Instrumental Music at the German Music Authors' Prize.

+She received the Hans and Gertrud Zender Foundation Prize.

+In 2018 she received an honorary doctorate from the University of Huddersfield.
+In 2023 she was awarded an honorary Doctor of Music by the University of Edinburgh.